How To Tan Safely In A Tanning Bed

 According to the American Academy of Dermatology:

-Tanning beds make your skin age quicker – Those who tan often in the sun or tanning beds will have skin that ages quicker.
-Wrinkles, age spots, and loss of firmness make skin appear older than it is, and often, this is irreversible.
+Wrinkles, age spots, and loss of firmness can make skin appear older than it is, and often, these changes are irreversible.

 Tanning beds do not give off enough vitamin D – You cannot get the recommended dose of vitamin D from tanning beds, they emit mostly UVA rays, but your body needs more UVB rays to make vitamin D. To make up for this, you should consume a healthy diet.

-Tanning beds do not help hide stretch marks – Tanning in a tanning bed might make stretch marks more visible.
+Tanning beds do not help hide stretch marks – in fact, tanning in a tanning bed may make stretch marks more visible.
 To hide stretch marks, you should use a self-tanner.

 A Safer Option To Tanning Beds: Self-Tanner

-Factoring in the damage that can be done to your skin by tanning beds, you might want to look for an alternate option.
-The best solution to giving your skin a gorgeous tan, but protecting it from damage, is to use a self-tanner at home.
+The best solution for giving your skin a gorgeous tan while protecting it from damage is to use a self-tanner at home.

-Other than drying out your skin, self-tanners are a much safer option for obtaining a gorgeous tan without the damage done by UV rays.
+Aside from drying out your skin, self-tanners are a much safer option for achieving a gorgeous tan without the damage caused by UV rays.

 Related Questions